White Sox vs. Cubs Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Luis Robert and others are available when the Chicago Cubs visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.
+Bookmakers have set player props for Luis Robert, Nico Hoerner and others when the Chicago White Sox host the Chicago Cubs at Guaranteed Rate Field on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!